zilton7/members_only/README.md

 # PROJECT NAME

-In this project, we were implementing authentication system using 'Devise'.
+In this project, we were implementing an authentication system using 'Devise.'
-So user can only access areas of site they are authorized to access.
+So users can only access areas of the site they are authorized to access.

 ## Built With
 - Ruby on Rails